finopsfoundation/framework/members/vendor-certification.md

           </div>
           <h3 class="mt-8 text-lg font-medium text-gray-900 tracking-tight">FinOps Certified Solution</h3>
           <p class="mt-5 text-base text-gray-500">
-            Providers who offer a subset of the FinOps tools to help people successfully solve specific challenges in their cloud financial management practices
+            Providers who offer tooling or a platform that specializes in helping FinOps practitioners solve a specific subset of their cloud cost management challenges.
           </p>
          <!-- <a href="/members/certified-solutions">Learn more</a> -->
         </div>